Suspect in chemical attack on ex-girlfriend makes first court appearance

-HONOLULU (KHON2) — The man suspected of throwing some type of acid on his ex-girlfriend and shooting at her appeared in court, via video conference Monday morning.
+HONOLULU (KHON2) — The man suspected of throwing some type of acid on his ex-girlfriend and shooting at her appeared in court via video conference on Monday morning.

+The attack happened outside of a gym in Mililani two weeks ago.

 Paul Cameron was arrested on Friday near his home in Pearl City after, police said, dozens of people were interviewed and hours of surveillance was analyzed.